douglasgreen/outlines/computing/computer_science/computer_science.md

 The principles of user interface (UI) design are crucial in HCI as they directly affect how users interact with technology.
 Key principles include:

 1. Consistency: Ensuring the interface has consistent elements and behaviors, which helps users learn and understand the system more quickly.
-2. Feedback: Providing immediate and clear feedback to user actions ensures they understand the system\'s response.
+2. Feedback: Providing immediate and clear feedback to user actions ensures they understand the system's response.
 3. Simplicity: Keeping interfaces simple and uncluttered aids usability and reduces user confusion.
 4. Visibility of System Status: Keeping users informed about what is going on through appropriate feedback within a reasonable time.
 5. Error Handling: Designing systems that prevent errors and provide clear, instructive solutions when they occur.